JeodC/PortMaster-Descent3/README.md

 If you need to invert joystick axis, open `descent3/config/joy.gptk` and change the line `r1_hk = f8` to `r1_hk = /`.
 Save the file and open the game, and in the config options you can use `HOTKEY + R1` to open the invert dialog.
 If you don't care about the ship log, you can keep things this way, otherwise change `joy.gptk` again after you're done.

+## Multiplayer
+You can play multiplayer via PXO.
+Go to https://pxo.nottheeye.com and register an account, then validate your email.
+Then, on the account details page, copy your game credentials and paste into `d3.ini`.
+When you start Descent 3 and try to connect to PXO, your login detals will be filled automatically and you can just press `Start` to log in.
+Now you can host or join games!

+You can also play multiplayer via Direct TCP-IP.
+In `d3.ini`, specify an IP address to connect to.
+Then, load your game, choose the Direct TCP-IP multiplayer protocol, and it will be prefilled for you.

 ## Default Gameplay Controls
 You can use the `D-PAD` buttons in menus to select items and scroll pages.